Clarksville Gas and Water announces Williamsburg Road Water Outage Planned - Clarksville, TN Online

 The road will be passable during the work.

-The hydrant repair is anticipated to be finished and water service restored by approximately 1:00pm.
+The hydrant replacement is anticipated to be finished and water service restored by midnight.

 About Clarksville Gas and Water